dongtsi/TrafficManipulator/readme.md

 </center>

+4. Generating Normalizer for Kitsune （see This [issue](https://github.com/dongtsi/TrafficManipulator/issues/1) for details）

-4. Using `main.py` to mutate your traffic (You can use  `python main.py -h` for more details about the arguments):
+   Using `main.py` to mutate your traffic (You can use  `python main.py -h` for more details about the arguments):

    ```
+   python tools.py
    python main.py -m example/test.pcap -b example/mimic_set.npy -n example/normalizer.pkl -i example/init.pcap
    ```